celophi/melia-wiki/Client-parameters.md

-This is a list of known command line arguments that the client accepts.
+This is a list of known command line parameters that the client accepts.

 <table>
 <tr>